ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 # Code and Data for NIST PSCR Differential Privacy Synthetic Data Challenge

-This repo contains code used to generate all the results in the *Comparative Study of Differentially Private Synthetic Data Algorithms from the NIST PSCR Differential Privacy Synthetic Data Challenge* by Bowen and Snoke.
+This repo/folder contains code used to generate all the results in the *Comparative Study of Differentially Private Synthetic Data Algorithms from the NIST PSCR Differential Privacy Synthetic Data Challenge* by Bowen and Snoke.
 Paper can be found in arxiv